5 Ways Predictive Analytics Improves Employee Retention

 2. Find future stars

 Data uncovers high-potential employees who might be overlooked.
-HR can then create targeted plans to keep these rising stars engaged.
+HR can then create succession strategies to keep these rising stars engaged.

 3. Predict and prevent turnover

 By analyzing employee data patterns, HR can spot who's likely to leave before they do.
-This allows for early action.
+This allows for a proactive approach.

 Here's how different data points might signal potential turnover: